- VSAM structures

 - IAM, a VSAM alternative

 - VSAM RLS, DFSMStvs

 System Managed Buffering (SMB) for VSAM datasets was introduced with DFSMS version 1.4 for KSDS files.
-This was enhanced with DFSMS 1.5 to include all VSAM files.
+This was enhanced with DFSMS 1.5 to include all VSAM files opened for NSR processing.
 Basically, the system decides how many buffers to use for data and index portions, and also whether to use NSR (best for sequential access) or LSR (best for OLTP acess).
-SMB will pick which buffering option is best for a specific job or application, and can even swap between them if neessary.
+SMB will pick which buffering option is best for a specific job or application, and can even swap between them if necessary.
 SMB is better than the VSAM defaults, but not as good as third party buffering tools.
 This is because it is only invoked at file open time, whereas third party products will adjust the VSAM buffers as required over time.